ycl-the-lyc/ubc-study-notes/phys-158/phys-158.typ

   &= (A epsilon_0) / d.
 $

+== Electric Properties of Dielectrics and Polarization

+*_Rework pending!_*
+//TODO
+// rework this part

-== Electric properties of dielectrics and Polarization When a dielectric material is in an electric field $vb(E)_0$, it is polarized and produces an induced electric field $vb(E)$.
+When a dielectric material is in an electric field $vb(E)_0$, it is polarized and produces an induced electric field $vb(E)$.
 $
   vb(E) = vb(E)_0 / K